-damped Lyman systems (DLAs) that cannot be extended to the redshifts of the EoR (García et al. 2017b).
-The gap in the calculated SFR grows among our runs and large cosmological simulations, particularly towards $z \rightarrow 8$ .
-The UNIVERSEMACHINE and FLARES theoretical models aim to correct the UV luminosity function and to provide a forecast for future wide-field surveys, as the Nancy Roman (previously known as WFIRST), EUCLID or JWST.
+A slightly different scenario is drawn with the two versions of L-Galaxies 2020.
+Both configurations match the observed SFR at low and intermediate redshifts because their semi-analytical models were built to follow the chemical enrichment at late times, not during Reionization.
+Besides, their models heavily rely on observations from Damped Lyman systems (DLAs) that are not possible to extend at the redshifts of the EoR (García et al. 2017b).
+The gap in the calculated SFR grows among our runs and large cosmological simulations, particularly towards $z \rightarrow 8$.
+The UniverseMachine and Flares are theoretical models aim to correct the UV luminosity function and provide a forecast for future wide-field surveys, as the Nancy Roman (previously known as Wfirst), Euclid or JWST.
 Findings from these large volume boxes, with broader redshift ranges, are poorly constrained by periodic hydrodynamical simulations due to their limited volume, and consequently, reduced number of massive galaxies.

 It is worth mentioning that the different supernova feedback mechanisms play a dominant role in the evolution of the star formation rate.
-Figures 5 and 6 show lower values for the SFR with energy-driven winds than momentum-driven winds (EDW and MDW, respectively), indicating that the former mechanism is more efficient at quenching the SFR because it prevents the overcooling present in the latter case, which leads to an excess of the number of stars that would form during a time interval of
+Fig. 5 and 6 show lower values for the SFR with energy-driven winds than momentum-driven winds (EDW and MDW, respectively), indicating that the former mechanism is more efficient at quenching the SFR because it prevents the overcooling present in the latter case that leads to excess on the number of stars that would form during a time interval of \sim 1 billion years (z = 8 to 4).
+Notably, once many star formation events occur in the simulation, the stochastic SFR converges to its continuous history, and the galaxies grow in size and mass through this physical scheme.